mui/material-ui/docs/data/material/experimental-api/css-variables/customization.md

 ### Color schemes

-The major difference from the conventional approach is the palette customization.
+The major difference from the default approach is the palette customization.
 With the new `extendTheme` API, you can specify the palette for all color schemes at once (`light` and `dark` are built-in color schemes).

 Here is an example of customizing the `primary` palette: